February 3, 2024

-“…virulent systems are degenerative systems that have resulted from a loss of aboriginal genetic information.”
+As Stephen Meyer notes, “virulent systems are degenerative systems that have resulted from a loss of original genetic information.”
+This idea frames viruses not as products of increasing complexity, but as evidence of genetic reduction.

 Meyer, Stephen C “Signature in the Cell” p.
 491